NETWAYS/advanced-puppet-training/sections/review/11_advanced.md

     }

 * Classes can take parameters to change their behaviour
-* The parameters can have a defined data type with Puppet 4
+* The parameters can have a defined data type
 * Also with parameters a class is still a singleton